 It is important to understand, that Xash3D is an independent game engine.
-It's not a mod for Half-Life, so to get work Half-Life under it, you have to make a separate installation of the game.
+It's not a mod for Half-Life, so to get Half-Life work with it, you have to make a separate installation of the game.
 Please follow these steps carefully and you won't confuse with anything.

 1. Please install a Half-Life game properly at first.
 Currently, a full version of Half-Life can be purchased and activated via Steam.
 If you have a CD with an old WON version of Half-Life, you can use it too.
-In fact, installing the old non-GCF version of Half-Life is an easiest way.
-But please remember, that it's recommended to update your WON version of the game with a patch 18.104.22.168 to be prepared for running latest Half-Life mods also, not only Half-Life itself.
-If you are not sure about which the version of WON game you have installed, just run the game and look at the right lower corner of the game menu screen.
-There are some numbers with your game's version.
+But please remember, that it's recommended to update your WON version of the game with a patch 184.108.40.206 to be prepared for running latest Half-Life mods also, not only Half-Life itself.
+If you are not sure which version of the WON game you have installed, just launch the game and look at the right lower corner of the game menu screen.
+There are some numbers with your game version.
 If it's not a "v46/220.127.116.11", please update your game.
 But you don't need to update your Steam version of the game with this patch.
-Use a Steam update feature instead.
-Anyways, any Steam version of the game should be compatible and ready for running latest mods via Xash3D, but be sure to follow this instruction carefully, especially step 6 - some files have to be added/replaced to have all things working properly.
+Any Steam version of the game should be compatible and ready for running latest mods via Xash3D, but be sure to follow this instruction carefully, especially step 6 - some files have to be added/replaced to have all things working properly.

 2. Download the latest version of Xash3D Engine.
-Currently, it's a build 2223 (v0.95).
-You can get it at the "Downloads" section.
-After downloading you will get a Xash3D_Build2223_Extras.7z file on your computer.
+Currently, it's a build 4344 (v0.99).
+You can get it at the "Files" section.
+After downloading you will get a Xash3D_build4344_with_extras.zip file on your computer.

 3. Now you have to create a separate folder for Xash3D installation.
 You can create this folder anywhere you want, but please don't create it inside that directory where your Half-Life is installed already (don't be a noob, LOL).
 It's better to use simple path to this folder and give it an appropriate name, something like "D:\Games\Xash3D".
 This folder will be your main Xash3D game directory.

-5. Copy the whole "valve" folder with all of its' content from your Half-Life game folder (for WON game) or extract it from your half-life.gcf (for Steam game) directly into the main Xash3D game directory (which was created at Step 3).
-So after that you will get something like "D:\Games\Xash3D\valve" with a basic game content.
+5. Copy the whole "valve" folder with all of its' content from your Half-Life game folder directly into the main Xash3D game directory (which was created at Step 3).
+So after that you get something like "D:\Games\Xash3D\valve" with a basic game content.
 If you are using Steam version of the game as a source, after copying (extracting) of "valve" folder also check inside "valve\sound\common" folder.
 There are some launch_*.wav files.
 Copy them to the "valve\media" folder (these sounds are required for Xash3D game menu, but they present in this folder only in WON versions of the game).

-6. Proceed to extracting a content of the Xash3D_Build2153_Extras.7z archive into the main Xash3D game directory.
+6. Proceed to extracting the contents of Xash3D_build4344_with_extras.zip archive into the main Xash3D game directory.
 At first, you will get 2 more archives: Xash3D_build4344.7z and Xash3D_extras.7z (there's also Xash3D_build4344_sources.7z, but it's only for developer's needs).
 7z files are 7-Zip archives, which can be extracted with 7-Zip program or with any other appropriate archiver.
 Continue their extracting into the Xash3D directory with overwriting of any existing files (some files in the "valve" folder must be replaced with files from Xash3D_extras.7z, especially dll-files, otherwise you may get critical error and be unable to play the game).
-Finally, you will get the Xash3D directory with "docs", "source code" and "valve" folders inside, plus files #hl.exe, hl.exe, Install Notes.txt, menu.dll, readme.txt, vgui.dll and xash.dll.
+Finally, you will get the Xash3D directory with "docs", "source code" and "valve" folders inside, plus files dedicated.exe, hl.exe, Install Notes.txt, menu.dll, readme.txt, vgui.dll and xash.dll.

 10. Make sure you have read an additional information about Xash3D posibilities and features (which is containing in documents in the "docs" folder, plus in those text files in the main Xash3D directory).
 Some information is also avaliable here, at ModDB.
 Please read the details, before you ask about something, that you don't know yet.